Posted in Epics, Poetry

 And harbour all the wishful thinking

-But these moccasins will wear out one day.
+But these moccasins will wear out one day

-~Poem 35
+~Poem 33

-Author’s Note: The imagery is based on Wizard of Oz, a famous classic written by L. Frank Baum.
-“Royal Tank” denotes a neighbourhood in Delhi, i.e. Hauz Khas, a place that felt like home to me at one point.
+Author’s Note: The imagery in this poem is based on Wizard of Oz, a famous classic written by L. Frank Baum.
+Here “Royal Tank” denotes a neighbourhood in Delhi, i.e. Hauz Khas, a place that felt like home to me at one point.
 As opposed to the visual adaptation, the shoes that Dorothy wears in the books are actually silver.
 The color of the shoes was changed to red to take advantage of the new Technicolor film process used in big-budget Hollywood films of the era.

-It will be you, me and my yellow teeth
+You, me and my yellow teeth

 She stood out—